 When faced with change, how we cope depends on our psychological hardiness (similar to resilience).
-Rather than a personality characteristic it’s more of a personality style or way of viewing the world.
+Rather than a personality characteristic, it’s more of an explanatory style – a series of attitudes that shape our view of the world.
 Whereas personality characteristics appear fixed, views can be changed.
-A core part of the life coaching process (and a key theme in my book Unlock Your Confidence) is to consider alternative viewpoints and change attitudes.
+A core part of the life coaching process (and a key theme in my book Unlock Your Confidence – see UK / USA ) is to help clients to explore alternative explanations, viewpoints and to change attitudes.

-- Commitment is the attitude of taking a genuine interest in other people and having curiosity about the world and getting involved with people and activities.
+- Commitment is the attitude of taking a genuine interest in other people, having a curiosity about the world and getting involved with people and activities.
 The opposite of commitment is alienation, which involves cutting yourself off and distancing yourself from other people.

-- Control is the tendency to hold the attitude that control is something that comes from the inside and act as if you can influence the events taking place around you by your own efforts.
-It is The opposite of control is powerlessness which includes the perception that your life is controlled by external forces (fate, government) and that you do not have the means or capabilities to achieve your goals.
+- Control is the tendency to hold the attitude that control is something that comes from the inside.
+You focus on what you can control and act as if you can influence the events taking place around you by your own efforts.
+The opposite of control is powerlessness, which includes the perception that your life is controlled by external forces (fate, government) and that you do not have the means or capabilities to achieve your goals.
 Our sense of control is often based on perception rather than objective facts.

-Taken together the three components of psychological hardiness provide the motivation and confidence to look to the future to find meaning in life rather repeating the past.
-Often in coaching we find that small changes can have a big impact.
-This is one of the basic tenets of the type of solution-focused coaching that I practise.
+Taken together, the three components of psychological hardiness provide the motivation and confidence to look to the future to find meaning in life instead of repeating the past.
+Often in coaching, we find that small changes can have a big impact.
+This is one of the basic tenets of the type of solution-focused coaching.